1981 Chengdu–Kunming rail crash: Crash

-At 1:41 am, the number 442 passenger train consisting of two China Railway DF3 pulling 13 cars from Geliping to Chengdu was dispatched from the Niri station after passing Route 221 (another train operated on the opposite direction, from Chengdu to Jinjiang).
+At 1:41 a.m., the number 442 passenger train consisting of two China Railway DF3 pulling 13 cars from Geliping to Chengdu was dispatched from the Niri station after passing Route 221 (another train operated on the opposite direction, from Chengdu to Jinjiang).
 A minute later, staffs of Niri station discovered that they had lost phone contact to the next station Wusi River station when reporting the departure of route 442.

-At 1:45 am, the train entered the Nainaibao tunnel at a speed of 40 kph.
+At 1:45 a.m., the train entered the Nainaibao tunnel at a speed of 40 kph.
 After passing the tunnel curve, the driver Wang Mingru discovered that the building near the tunnel exit had collapsed and the light reflections from the rails were missing from the Liziyida bridge.
 He tried to make an emergency stop, but failed due to steep gradients of the rail before the bridge (at 14‰).
 As a result, the two diesel locomotives, baggage car No. 13, post office van No. 12, and passenger car No. 11 fell into the river.
-Passenger car No. 10 and No. 9 crashed into the river bank.
+Passenger cars No. 10 and No. 9 crashed into the river bank.
 Passenger car No. 8 derailed in the tunnel and overturned outside of the tunnel exit.